-Consider an Electronics Company XYZ Inc. which gives a warranty on the goods and assumes that the warranty repairs cost will go around 5% of the total revenue.
-If the revenue for the period is $ 500,000 then the balance sheet of the Company to the shareholders and to the tax department will be as below:
+Consider an Electronics Company XYZ Inc., which gives a warranty on the goods and assumes that the warranty repairs cost will go around 5% of the total revenue.
+If the revenue for the period is $ 500,000, then the balance sheet of the Company to the shareholders and the tax department will be:

 Balance Sheet for Shareholder’s

 Balance Sheet for Tax Authorities

 There is a tax difference of $ 6,250, which the Company has already paid but is not visible in the balance sheet.
 Thus, it will record a deferred tax asset of $ 6,250 for the period.